ecodica/l10n-hr/l10n_hr_account_fiskal/README.rst

 5. Users setup

-    Users confirming the invoices, must have OIB entered (enter VAT with HR prefix!)
-    It is legaly required part of fiskal message and needs to be entered.
+    Users confirming the invoices, must have OIB entered It is legaly required part of fiskal message and needs to be entered.

 6. Fiscalize Invoice On Confirmation